-The primary and the secondary school counsellors are professional educators with mental health perspectives who understand and respond to the challenges presented by our diverse student population.
+The primary and secondary school counsellors are professional educators with mental health perspectives who understand and respond to the challenges presented by our diverse student population.
 The counsellors do not work in isolation; rather, they align and work with students, teachers, administrators, and parents to support the development of all students.
 Their mission is accomplished through the design, development, implementation and evaluation of a comprehensive school-counselling program.
 School counselling programs are essential for students to achieve optimal personal growth, acquire positive social skills and values, set appropriate career goals and realize full academic potential to become productive, contributing members of the world community.

 Our Counselling Program is provided through the following: